Had a holiday from hell because of a hotel? Never fear – this is Resolver's guide to your hotel rights.

 A holiday is only a package holiday if the contract includes at least two of the following: transport, accommodation and other tourist services.

-If the tour operator has booked a holiday that clearly shows that you have two separate contracts for flights and hotels (for example), it is not considered a package holiday and won't be covered by the PTR.
+If the tour operator has booked a holiday that clearly shows that you have two separate contracts for flights and hotels (for example), it may be covered by the PTR as a "linked travel arrangement" – however, you'll have less rights.

 The Resolver hotel complaints tool will guide you through preparing and submitting your complaint.